-Aquatic Therapy is the ideal treatment for a wide variety of individuals.
+Aquatic Therapy, available at Lititz, Mount Joy and Lancaster-East offices, is the ideal treatment for a wide variety of individuals.
 The buoyancy created by the water allows for decreased stress on joints and helps individuals to perform exercises and range of motion activities that may be difficult to complete on land.
 The versatility of water provides increased interest and ease of movement for the patient, which can result in a more positive response to rehabilitation exercises.

 What are the Goals of Aquatic Therapy?

 - To increase joint motion with reduced pain aided by the warm water temperature.

 - Increased strength resulting from the constant resistance provided by the water and the ability to increase resistance as necessary through the use of water currents.